evgenytsydenov/ieee118_power_flow_data/convention.md

 - "region" --- name of region where the bus is located
 - "in_service" --- if the bus is in service (not in maintenance)
 - "v_rated_kv" --- rated voltage of the bus in kilovolts
+- "x_coordinate" --- x-coordinate of the bus
-- "x_coordinate" and "y_coordinate" --- coordinates of the bus
+- "y_coordinate" --- y-coordinate of the bus
 - "is_slack" --- whether the bus is a slack bus
+- "max_v_pu" --- rated max limit of bus voltage in per units
-- "max_vm_pu" and "min_vm_pu" --- limits of bus voltage in per units
+- "min_v_pu" --- rated min limit of bus voltage in per units

 ### Branches